Comment on page

 For further use cases navigate to:

 Spool is not a regular start-up controlled by a team that has an advisory board.
 Spool is a DAO with many founding contributors who could be described as "executive advisors", who actively help shape and build the project.
-You can find a list of contributors on the website or here:
+You can find a list of contributors here:

 Anyone can join these ranks in the future and have meaningful input on the future development of Spool.